Store architecture

 On the server side, the store controller needs to be decorated with a RestStoreAttribute

-that has the store's name as argument.
-This name will be used as part of the route to the store.
+that has the store's name as an argument.
+This name is used as part of the route to the store.
 The store should also extend the RestControllerBase

-class since this adds support for converting responses to JSON using the serializers configured in CMS.
+class because this adds support for converting responses to JSON using the serializers configured in CMS.
 For example:

 [RestStore("favorites")]